Ayodele-Akinpelumi/Disease-detection-in-plant/README.md

 Plant Disease Recognition - Documentation
 1. Introduction
-Objective: Develop a deep learning model to accurately recognize and classify plant diseases from leaf images, supporting early diagnosis for improved crop health.
+Objective: To develop a deep learning model to accurately recognize and classify plant diseases from leaf images, supporting early diagnosis for improved crop health.
-Data Source: The dataset is sourced from Kaggle, likely the "Plant Village Dataset," which contains images labeled by disease type for various plant species.
+Data Source: The dataset is sourced from Kaggle, which contains images labelled by disease type for various plant species.
 2. Requirements and Dependencies
 Dependencies:
 TensorFlow: Used for model creation, training, and evaluation.